gpzlx1/report/Why is global preprocessing  necessary.md

 8. go to 1
 9. stop

-Unsupervised learning is similar, except that there may be  no validation set.
+Unsupervised learning is similar, except that there may be  no evaluation set.

 ## Why is there a global preprocessing before training？